Why is Voter Access so important?

 People with disabilities have equal rights and access guaranteed under the Americans with Disabilities Act.
 These rights include the election process.
-Caucuses are an important tradition in Iowa, and all Iowans should be able to participate, regardless of disability status.
+Elections are an important part of the electoral process, and all Iowans should be able to participate, regardless of disability status.

 In 2018, 14.3 million people with disabilities turned out to vote, which was an 8.5% increase from 2016.
 The disability voter block was also evenly split between the two major parties, which means that both sides of the isle should reach out to voters with disabilities.
 To do that, campaign events and materials must be accessible.